thybag/PHP-SharePoint-Lists-API/readme.md

 #### Adding to a list

-To add a new item to a list you can use either the method "write" or "insert" (both function identically).
-Creating a new record in a List with the headings forename, surname, age, phone may look like:
+To add a new item to a list you can use either the method "write", "add" or "insert" (all function identically).
+Creating a new record in a List with the columns forename, surname, age and phone may look like:

     $sp->write('<list_name>', array('forename'=>'Bob','surname' =>'Smith', 'age'=>40, 'phone'=>'(00000) 000000' ));

+You can also run multiple write operations together by using:

+ 	$sp->writeMultiple('<list_name>', array(
+		array('forename' => 'James'),
+		array('forename' => 'Steve')
+	));

 #### Editing Rows